bradsingley/lab/blog/README.md

-# Blog CMS with Supabase
+# Experiments with Supabase

-A secure, cloud-based Content Management System for managing blog posts with authentication and image uploads.
+A secure, cloud-based Content Management System for managing experiments with authentication and image uploads.

 ## Features